aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-04-synapse-lab.md

-# Module 04: Explore Azure Synapse Analytics
+# Lab 04: Explore Azure Synapse Analytics

 In this exercise, you'll use the already provisioned Azure Synapse Analytics workspace in your Azure subscription, to ingest and query data.